annakrystalli/codemetar-review/review_template.md

 ### Review Comments

-*Apologies for my long review and hope it doesn't feel nitpicky!
-I really got into the package and also used to be a QA auditor so hard not to look into the details.
-Bare with me though as most are just suggestions.*

 This package provides functionality to easily create JSON-LD metadata files describing r packages according to agreed on code medata controlled vocabularies.
 The functions are lightweight, clean and have a lot of automation and quality control baked in from their ability to extract information from package documentation and online standardised resources.

 It is a great addition to rOpenSci and general movements towards both linked data and better curation, visibility and citability of software.
 Overall, the functions are smooth and easy to use.
 I think the most difficult part of the package is getting your head round the concepts.
 There is good `codemeta` and `JSON-LD` documentation to which `codemetar` documentation links to (I love Manu's videos!).
 I also realise that the purpose of package documentation is mainly to demonstrate use and not necessarily educate on the background.
 However I feel that a small amount of extra explanation and jargon busting could really help users get their head round what's going on and why it's such an important and awesome initiative!